tegola-hubs/tegola-hubs.github.com/allanton/index.md

 In August, [Marwan and Will visited UWS] to see how well a trial link would work.
 While the staff there were accommodating, there were clearly problems.
 First, there is a plan to improve the appearance of the building by shortening it.
-Second, there were problems with the building as it is (asbestos?) that made access to the roof impossible, so the only possibility was to mount one end of the link inside a window.
+Second, there were problems that made access to the roof impossible, so the only possibility was to mount one end of the link inside a window.
 Although they managed to get a signal to the Allanton community, it was very weak.